 What types of coverage should be included in a business insurance package?

 It would be nice if one policy could provide all the protection you need.
 But there’s no single type of insurance that covers all the risks you face as an online business owner.

 You’ll likely need to purchase multiple policies to get adequate coverage.
 Here are five common types of e-commerce business insurance to consider.

 1. General Liability

-General liability helps cover the costs related to the most common injuries and property damage risks businesses encounter.
+General liability insurance helps cover the costs related to the most common injuries and property damage risks businesses encounter.

 For example, let’s say you develop a line of personal care products, which you sell through your online retail store.
 A customer buys a bottle of your shampoo, but it’s not labeled properly.

 Instead of getting thick, healthy hair, she has an allergic reaction that requires a trip to the doctor and prescription medication.